ibm-cloud-docs/power-iaas/configuring-ibmi-network.md

 ## Starting a 5250 session on your IBM i VM from ACS
 {: #starting-session}

-To get a 5250 session on your IBM i VM from ACS, you’ll either need to configure your virtual devices or enable _autoconfig_.
+To get a 5250 session on your IBM i VM from ACS, you need to either configure your virtual devices or enable _autoconfig_.
 To enable _autoconfig_, complete the following steps by using the IBM i VM:

 1. Enter the `cfgtcp` command.